anvaka/nerl/prototype/00 - clock javascript/README.md

 Once you done this `Clock` inherits useful methods like `initDom()` which will create an interface to your HTML markup.
 Also does it inherit `appendTo()` method which will append clock's markup to the parent dom element.

+# What is missing today?

+Only one part is missing to make this actually work. `browserify` will not properly inline html template inside `bind()` method.
+To make this work we need to write a custom transform step for it, which would convert all `bind()` calls into `bindTemplate('Clock', 'inlined template string')`